jpylypiw/easywall/README.md

 The following features will be implemented in one of the next versions.
 If you need a feature, simply create a GitHub issue, and we'll include it here.

+- :x: It should be possible to give the (opened) ports names or descriptions for a better overview.
 - :x: finish all `TODO: Docs` documentations
 - :x: improve testing by using multiple os
 - :x: Making preparations for Python 3.9